High Holiday 5785 Schedule

 10:30 a.m. | Morning Service with Torah Reading (IP)(Z)

-As we conclude the days of awe, we recognize that we are imperfect creatures.
+As we continue the days of awe, we recognize that we are imperfect creatures.
 We seek to open our hearts, to perceive ourselves and others with open eyes.
 We ask ourselves how we can open ourselves to change, to renewal, and to new opportunities in this new year.

 10:30 a.m. | Youth Programming (IP)